What Is Champagne? We Answer All of Your Questions About Bubbly

 The real costs start adding up when we get to Champagne production.
 Champagne is made using a process called the traditional method.
 The grape juice is fermented into a base wine and bottled.
 Then, winemakers add a mixture of sugar and yeast to kick off a secondary fermentation in the bottle.
 This is what gives bubbly its sparkle.
 From here, the wine must age for another 15 months for non-vintage or a minimum of three years for vintage, although some houses age their Champagnes for much longer.

 With such a lengthy and labor-intensive process, it’s no wonder Champagne boasts such a hefty price tag!
-If you’re on a budget, our round-up of the best cheap champagnes will keep your guests, and your wallet, happy.
+If you’re on a budget, our roundup of the best cheap champagnes will keep your guests, and your wallet, happy.
+Serve it in the right champagne glass and nobody will mind a bit.

 Sparkling wine comes from just about everywhere in the winemaking world.
 While many are made in the same way as Champagne, some sparkling wines get their fizz from other less time-consuming and less expensive methods.